Self-reflection is important for a variety of reasons, including:

 - Work experience – can help develop skills such as team working and project management – have a look at our work experience pages for more information.

 - Online courses – there are many services offering online courses in technical areas and also on topics designed to support development of transferrable skills.
 LinkedIn Learning is available to Imperial College members and offers courses on a wide variety of topics.
+Or search Microsoft Learn, another free online platform, for courses focused on learning technical skills.

 - Volunteering - voluntary work can support you skill development as well as helping you to explore your values and motivations, all of which are valuable to reflect on in your career development.
 Websites like Do-It can help you find appropriate opportunities local to you.